 The powers and duties of the Board of Appeals include hearing and making binding decisions on appeals in regard to final decisions of the Code Enforcement Officer or the Planning Board and granting or rejecting variance requests.
 The Board of Appeals must be maintained in accordance with the provisions of Title 30-A, M.R.S.A., Section 2691.
-The Board of Appeals is governed by the Board of Appeals Ordinance.
+The Board of Appeals is governed by the adopted June 13, 2017 Board of Appeals Ordinance.